top of page

 her vision’.

-The programme of events will begin with an open day in The Assembly Rooms on Sunday 15 th
+The programme of events will began with an open day in The Assembly Rooms on Sunday 15 th

 September, culminating with a live music and performance event and offering a series of free